AnandSuchak/anand-expense-manager/README.md

 moving forward to generate datadet use cmd line as "add-migration ExpenseMigration "<br>

+in the ExpenseDBContext.cs , there is function name UseSqlServer Change the path of your database from getting it after u create data base .<br>

+that path will be found in Server Explorer , clicking right click on name of database table and selecting properties <br>

+at right side corner properties will be seen and over their the path that need to copied is in connection string . <br>

+that will build connection establishment between databse. <br>

 later on "update-databse " so that everything that written in ![Screenshot (2)](https://user-images.githubusercontent.com/102275971/212401765-43028d04-fc99-4ed3-992a-116ba693294c.png)

 this shows database after migrating